 If you are getting divorced or the ink has just dried on your divorce agreements, it’s time you thought about your estate planning documents.
 Oftentimes, people forget to think about their will, trusts or other estate planning instruments because they are so caught up in their divorce proceedings.

-At The Law Offices of Scott Alan Morrison, P.A., we can help you take stock of your estate after a divorce, modify existing documents and develop a plan for protecting yourself, your kids and your legacy going forward.
+At The Law Office of Morrison & McGrew, P.A., we can help you take stock of your estate after a divorce, modify existing documents and develop a plan for protecting yourself, your kids and your legacy going forward.

 A divorce can mean significant changes to your finances